What Changes During the Day

-Peaks between 4-6 PM, typically 0.5-1°C higher than morning.
-Warmer muscles contract more forcefully and are less prone to injury.
+Peaks at 4–6 PM, roughly 0.5–1 °C above morning levels.
+Warmer muscles generally contract more forcefully and usually require less warm-up to feel ready.

 Reaction Time

-5-8% faster at 6 PM vs 6 AM.
-Matters for technical lifts (Olympic lifting), less so for basic strength training.
+5–8% faster at 6 PM vs 6 AM.
+This matters more for technical lifts like Olympic lifting than for basic strength work.

 Morning vs Evening: Side by Side